How To Stop Constipation Naturally With These 11 Great Foods

 But, they also provide 2.1 grams of dietary fiber for that 71 calorie one ounce serving and more importantly, are a good source of sorbitol.
 Sorbitol acts as a natural laxative in the body, so by eating prunes, you may help encourage a bowel movement.

-Don’t eat too many at once however or you may quickly find out the consequences of doing so.
+Don’t eat too many at once however, or you may quickly find out the consequences of doing so.
+This is one food to help you poop you must be cautious with.

 5. Bulk Up With Bran